zbx91/idascript/README.md

-# idascript
+# idascript    by lichao890427
-some useful python script for ida
+These scripts are all wrote be me, when encountered with difficult tasks, also ease things for you.

 TOC